RAF Renewal Grants

 Renewal grants will provide up to $90,000 over 2-3 years to support projects that have strong partnerships and demonstrated long term outcomes, with sustainable future-positioning focus.

 These projects will be strategic in nature.
 Collaborations across State and Territory borders will be encouraged.
 The projects can be process-driven and provide an opportunity to think beyond ‘snap back’ and to consider renewed arts practice and learning processes.
 Project activities could include partnership projects, community events or programs, First Nations-led renewal and wages for workers (First Nations worker positions will be encouraged).

-Applications to this program will be by Expression of Interest, by invitation only.
+Proposals to this program will be by Expression of Interest, then full applications by invitation only.